CoBrALab/minc-bpipe-library/README.md

 Some stages produce both ``mnc`` files and ``xfm`` files, see the ``$output`` variables for what is generated.

 #Scinet Operation
-New (experimental) operation on SciNet is now implemented
+New (experimental) operation on SciNet is now implemented.
+Inputs are split into 8 file chunks and submitted as local bpipe jobs on scinet nodes

 Steps

-1. Comment "executor" and "queue" in bpipe.config with ``//``
+1. ``rm bpipe.config``
 2. ``sed -i 's#/opt/quarantine#/project/m/mchakrav/quarantine#g' minc-library.bpipe``
-3. Use ``bpipe-batch.sh /path/to/pipeline.bpipe <list of files>`` to generate a joblist
+3. ``source scinet-modules`` #This wipes out your existing module setup for this session!
-4. ``module load minc-toolkit/git ANTs bpipe java`` #You will need to deal with module dependencies
+4. Use ``bpipe-batch.sh /path/to/pipeline.bpipe <list of files> > joblist`` to generate a joblist
 5. Use ``qbatch joblist 1 48:00:00`` to submit jobs to scinet queing system